schuhmaj/polyhedral-gravity-model/README.md

 **Notice!** Only the ASCII versions of those respective files are supported!
 These is especially important for e. g. the `.ply` files which also can be in binary format.

-Good tools to convert your Polyhedron in a supported format are e.g.:
+Good tools to convert your Polyhedron in a supported format (also for interchanging ASCII and binary format) are e.g.:

 - [Meshio](https://github.com/nschloe/meshio) for Python
 - [OpenMesh](https://openmesh-python.readthedocs.io/en/latest/readwrite.html) for Python